July 22 is the historical feast day of Mary Magdalene, so it’s very fitting to share this updated post from the early days of Sophia’s Children.

-The film, The DaVinci Code, brought Mary Magdalene into even greater popular visibility, raising the possibility and stimulating debate about whether she was the wife as well as disciple of Jesus.
+The book and subsequent film, The DaVinci Code, brought Mary Magdalene into even greater popular visibility, raising the possibility and stimulating debate about whether she was the wife as well as disciple of Jesus.

 While this might be an interesting conversation, to me it seems a distraction from the more important question, and greater likelihood, that Mary Magdalene was a spiritual adept, early church leader, and teacher in her own right.
 Once-hidden and now discovered sacred texts and ‘lost gospels’, along with other emerging work, seem to suggest this.

 In the preface of The Gospel of Mary Magdalene by Jean-Yves Leloup, David Tresemer, PhD, and Laura-Lee Cannon, write:

 “…Mary Magdalene focuses on the inner worlds of initiation.
 We imagine that, not through outer pomp and pageantry, but through gnosis or direct knowing, she seeks union with the Divine.
 Hers is the path of the sacred marriage, accomplished within.”

 “Her path emphasizes inner preparation, introspection, and inner transformation.
 Perhaps, in addition, she also represents the feeling world; she carries the sensitivity of sensuality, in the truest meaning of the word, finding the divinity in the senses.”